inckie/AnotherGlass/README.md

 ## Details

+Originally, Glass application was serving as a host, and mobile was supposed to connect to it when some updates needed to be passed over, like notification status change or URL intent.
+But it turned out that the primary use case for the service was to serve as a GPS location provider, since most of my glassware is relying directly on web backends through tethered connection, so I switched the roles.
+In the future, I can add some 'temporary disconnected' state, when the Glass side will disconnect from the mobile app, but will open listening port so mobile app can 'knock' to re-instantiate the connection.

 Uses Java object stream to send data to Google Glass, since I don't want to mess with protocol buffers yet.

 ## AnotherGlass Plans

-* Handle sockets lifecycle nicely (keep alive packets, probably)
+* Add version for Google Glass Enterprise Edition 2 (Android 8.1).
+It has built-in GPS, so I only need to handle notifications and intent routing.
+Will require a separate module, since it lacks stock Glass APIs like LiveCards, and also needs to handle permissions and so on.
+* Rewrite the connections loops, so listening thread will be waiting for the incoming messages, and sending will happen in a separate thread (how I have peek/sleep cycle typical for desktop applications).
-* Handle Bluetooth reconnects (Glass sometimes loses the connection and immediately reconnects, but I stop services for now)
+* Handle Bluetooth reconnects (Glass sometimes loses the Bluetooth connection and immediately reconnects, but I stop the service for now).
-* Add one time notification stack activity (easy, but lazy)
+* Add one time notification stack activity (easy, but lazy).
-* Add notifications filter options and better display
+* Add notifications filter options and better display.
-* Try to handle notifications action buttons on the Glass
+* Try to handle notifications action buttons on the Glass.
-* Make a better Service Dashboard LiveCard
+* Make a better Service Dashboard LiveCard.
-* Enable/disable GPS dynamically (not sure if we can track it on the Glass though, but can add a toggle intent for use in my GlassWare at least)
+* Enable/disable GPS dynamically (not sure if we can track it on the Glass though, but can add a toggle intent for use in my GlassWare at least).
-* Bi-directional intent routing (navigation, sharing)
+* Bi-directional intent routing (navigation, sharing).
+Actually, done in separate repo due to tight integration with private GlassWare.
-* Add file logging on both devices for debugging
+* Add file logging on both devices for debugging.
-* Map zoom levels selector
+* Map zoom levels selector.

 ## GlassWare Plans